-Nationwide Cybersecurity Review: Recipients and subrecipients of FY 2020 grant awards will be required to complete the 2020 Nationwide Cybersecurity Review (NCSR), enabling agencies to benchmark and measure progress of improving their cybersecurity posture.
-The Chief Information Officer (CIO), Chief Information Security Officer (CISO), or equivalent for each recipient and subrecipient should complete the NCSR.
+Nationwide Cybersecurity Review: All awarded sub-recipients will be required to complete the Nationwide Cybersecurity Review (NCSR), enabling agencies to benchmark and measure progress of improving their cybersecurity posture.
+The Chief Information Officer (CIO), Chief Information Security Officer (CISO), or equivalent for each sub-recipient should complete the NCSR.
 If there is no CIO or CISO, the most senior cybersecurity professional should complete the assessment.
-The NCSR is available at no cost to the user and takes approximately 2-3 hours to complete.
-The 2020 NCSR is expected to be open from October - December 2020.
+The NCSR is available at no cost to the user and takes approximately 2-4 hours to complete.
+The NCSR is expected to be open from October - December.
 Additional information will be provided in the award documents.